-Please support the Vestal Food Pantry by contributing to the Little Red Wagon in the foyer of the Benson Building.
-We accept cash donations as well and will be happy to shop for you.
+Help collect items for the Vestal Food Pantry by contributing to the little red wagon in the Benson Building foyer.
+February: Peanut Butter We accept cash donations as well and will be happy to shop for you.
 If you have any questions, please contact the church office at 865-577-2727.
 Thank you for your support!

 Posted on February 7, 2012

 - Joining Jesus in His Mission (February 08, 2015)